10 Operations and Analytics

 graphics_theme_1

 Of the thirty simulations, eight fell below the level of our average service time.
-When you compound this analysis with multiple registers, inter-arrival times, and different line lengths, we can see how reducing variance is the key to consistently maximizing throughput.
-We also should have discussed the slack time between orders, fatigued employees, or other factors that add variance to the process.
+When you compound this analysis with multiple registers, inter-arrival times, and different line-lengths, we can see how reducing variance is the key to consistently maximizing throughput.
+We also didn’t talk about slack time between orders, fatigued employees, or other factors that add variance to the process.

 10.4 Fitting distributions

-Let’s look at other ways to fit distributions to data.
-First, we’ll build a helper function to give us a frequency table of values.
+Let’s take a look at some other ways to fit distributions to data.
+We’ll begin by building a helper function to give us a frequency table of values.

 #-----------------------------------------------------------------